Successful accreditation is a team effort involving the lead supervising physician, MR technologist and qualified medical physicist.

 Each facility is required to submit phantom images for each unit using the ACR protocols for T1 and T2 weighting and phantom images using its own routine T1 and T2 weighted scan protocol.
-Please review the phantom scanning instructions for the size phantom you are submitting (large or small) and follow them carefully before obtaining images for submission to the accreditation program.
+Please review the phantom scanning instructions for the size phantom you are submitting (large, medium, or small) and follow them carefully before obtaining images for submission to the accreditation program.
 If you have any questions about the phantom scanning instructions, please contact the ACR.

 The images and testing data will be used to assess: